 Chapter 8 of Valkyria Chronicles has Welkin refer to the main players in Squad 7 as a family, with himself and Alicia as the father and mother, Rosie and his sister Isara as the daughters, and Largo as the grandfather.
 This scene is referenced again, as well as the reactions they all have to certain events in the game.

 Leonhardt and his true companions (Borgnine, Ellis, Vira-Lorr, Zerva, and Winfield) in Agarest Senki have a bond that is so strong, that they actually stick together with the descendants of Leo for four more generations.
 And this group is one of the few Combination Attacks that are EX Combos.

-World of Warcraft's Horde exemplifies this trope.
+World of Warcraft's two big factions the Horde and the Alliance both exemplify this trope, though it's arguably much more prominent in the Horde's storyline.
 Always a theme between the Orcs, Trolls, and Tauren of Kalimdor, it became a universal Horde theme after the Siege of Orgrimmar event.

 Vol'jin: This world don't give us nothing, <player>.
 It be our lot to suffer...
 And our duty to fight back.
 This Horde be our family!
 We may not always see eye-to-eye.
 We come to blows before.
 But when we work together - ah - there's nothing this Horde can't do.

 King Varian Wrynn and his companions Valeera Sanguinar and Broll Bearmantle.
 Unfortunately, their interactions are mostly restricted to comics and novels, with barely anything referencing it in game.
 At least Valeera and Varian can team up in Heroes of the Storm.